S3-working-group/s3-practical-guide/content/src/introduction/objection.md

 -   proposals
 -   shared understanding of drivers

-### Qualify Objections

-Not all arguments raised are objections.
-Distinguish between objections, which always reveal useful information, and other arguments that are based only on assumption or preference.

-To discover if an argument qualifies as an objection, in a group context a facilitator might ask:

-_"Do you think this argument qualifies as an objection?"_

-If nobody disagrees with the argument, an objection typically qualifies.
-Otherwise aim to discover the actual objection or reveal any misconceptions.

-### Understanding Objections

-Some helpful questions:

--   How does the argument relate to this specific proposal or agreement?
--   Does the argument reveal how a (proposed or current) **activity or agreement**:
-    -   harms response to any organizational driver?
-    -   can be improved right now?
-    -   prevents or diminishes someone's contribution towards responding to a driver?
-    -   is in conflict with the organization's values?
-    -   is considered not 'safe enough' to try?

 ### Concerns

+**Not all arguments raised are objections.
+Distinguish between objections, which always reveal useful information, and other arguments that are based only on assumption or preference.**

 {{define:concern}}